IgniteUI/igniteui-docfx/en/components/circular_progress.md

 #### Indeterminate progress

-If you want to track a process, which does not provide predetermined end condition, you can set the [`indeterminate`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#indeterminate) property with `true`.
+If you want to track a process, which does not provide predetermined end condition, you can set the [`indeterminate`]({environment:angularApiUrl}/classes/igxcircularprogressbarcomponent.html#indeterminate) input property with `true`.
 Applying this binding to your progress bar will result:

 <div class="sample-container loading" style="height:300px">
-    <iframe id="indetermined-progressbar-sample-iframe" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/data-display/circular-indeterminate-progressbar" onload="onSampleIframeContentLoaded(this);"></iframe>
+    <iframe id="indeterminate-progressbar-sample-iframe" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/data-display/circular-indeterminate-progressbar" onload="onSampleIframeContentLoaded(this);"></iframe>
 </div>
 <div>
-<button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="indetermined-progressbar-sample-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
+<button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="indeterminate-progressbar-sample-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>
 </div>
 <div class="divider--half"></div>